library(tidyverse)

 Residuals can also tell you who is under-performing and over-performing the model.
 And the more robust the model – the better your r-squared value is – the more meaningful that label of under or over-performing is.

-Let’s go back to our model for college basketball.
+Let’s go back to our model for men’s college basketball.
 For our predictor, let’s use Net FG Percentage - the difference between the two teams’ shooting success.

 For this walkthrough: